publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch131/m__us_usc_t10_s2222.md

         (1)

-         The Secretary of Defense, acting through the Defense Business Systems Management Committee, shall develop—
+         The Secretary of Defense, acting through the investment review board established under subsection (g), shall develop—

             (A) an enterprise architecture, known as the defense business enterprise architecture, to cover all defense business systems, and the functions and activities supported by defense business systems, which shall be sufficiently defined to effectively guide, constrain, and permit implementation of interoperable defense business system solutions and consistent with the policies and procedures established by the Director of the Office of Management and Budget; and